- In Action

 vi) The ability to publish or to advertise the findings of the research.

-Each criterion will be ranked by the different members of the Committee.
-The total of the ranks awarded will be used to indicate those proposals having the greatest merit.
-The proposals with the highest totals will be reviewed by ITOPF for a decision.
+Each criterion will be ranked by different members of ITOPF’s Technical Team.
+The total ranking awarded will be used to indicate those proposals with the greatest merit.
+The highest-ranked proposals will then be reviewed by the R&D Award Committee for a decision.

 Composition of the R&D Award Committee

 The ITOPF R&D Committee is comprised of objective scientists with a wealth of experience in maritime and environmental issues and a keen focus on developing young talent in these areas.
 Currently, seven people sit on the Committee:

 - Five members of ITOPF, one of them being the Technical Director.

 - At least two well-respected external and independent members of the scientific community; currently, one from the IMO with a strong background in the chemical industry and involvement in IMO’s R&D activities (acting as the Committee Secretary) and one, an independent consultant with a long history in the field of spill preparedness and response.